 Be considerate when planting

 Avoid planting tall trees that block light from neighbouring plots.
 If grown near the border, rampant or invasive plants, such as strawberries, squash and sweet potatoes, can take nutrients from neighbouring soil and compete with crops your neighbours have grown.
-It’s therefore important to consider where you grow certain crops.
+It’s therefore important to consider where you grow certain crops and perhaps use pots, such as strawberry planters and containers, instead.

 Share your crops